rik0/blogracy/blogracy-vuze/README.md

 We do not use GUI or SWT.
 Consequently we run the Vuze console version.
 We do not depend from STW, as a consequence.

-Alternatively, you can put the blogracy-vuze...jar file into the plugin folder of Vuze, and start Vuze normally.
-This way, you also need to start ActiveMQ by hand, separately.
+Alternatively, you can put the blogracy-vuze...jar file into the plugins folder of Vuze, and start Vuze normally.
+This way, you may also need to start ActiveMQ by hand, separately.

 ### Executing Blogracy inside the IDE ###

 Use the information above to create the appropriate configuration in the IDE.
-The Blogracy class implements the main method for starting ActiveMQ, Vuze and the Blogracy plugin.
+The Blogracy class implements a static "main" method for starting ActiveMQ, Vuze and Blogracy-Vuze plugin.

 ## Authors ##